The TOPPAN Group's Sustainability InitiativesInitiatives and Accomplishments Related to Materiality

 Employee Health & Job Satisfaction

-Looking to business portfolio transformation as a priority measure for the medium to long term, we are focusing on driving the DX business, expanding the Living & Industry business overseas (SX business, global business development), and creating new businesses (frontier).
+Looking to business portfolio transformation as a priority measure for the medium to long term, we are focusing on driving the DX business, expanding the Living & Industry business overseas (SX business, global business development), and creating new businesses.
 Recognizing the recruitment and development of human assets to support this as a critical challenge for management, we are investing in human assets to contribute to medium- to long-term value creation for the Group and implementing a range of human resource measures.

 Building a Human Asset Development Program